Reinaldo Zavarce

-He's starting to write his new feature film, "Destroying Nacho" motivated by real life events.

 Music

-Since becoming a household name via television, Peche has also evolved into a bona-fide music star.
-After two top selling “Isa” records (#1 in Brazil, Mexico, Venezuela and Colombia, top 10 in Argentina), and a sold out “Isa” live tour, Reinaldo went on to create a new punk-pop side project, PANORAMA EXPRESS f/Reinaldo Zavarce “Peche”, which released its first EP, "Directo a Shanghai" on April 3, 2012.
+After two top selling "Isa" records (#1 in Brazil, Mexico, Venezuela and Colombia, top 10 in Argentina), and a sold out "Isa" live tour, Reinaldo went on to create a new punk-pop side project, PANORAMA EXPRESS f/Reinaldo Zavarce "Peche", which released its first EP, "Directo a Shanghai" on April 3, 2012.

 Background

 Reinaldo Zavarce Peche was born in Caracas, Venezuela.
 He shares his first name with his father, Reinaldo, and his "Peche" with his mother, Laura Peche.
 He has two siblings, Andrea and Vicente.
 Zavarce attended High School Central of Bachelors Technology Agricultural (CBTA) No. 264, in Hermosillo, Sonora, Mexico.